PrabhatYadav-27/scraper-project/Readme.md

-# Scrape the title and headline using puppeteer + Flask JSON Server & Mutli-build Docker Project
+# Scrape the title and headline using puppeteer + Flask JSON Server ( Mutli-build Docker Project)

 This is repo is all about scraping the provided url **headline** and its **title** and then Dockerize the Whole as **Docker Image**.